rejetto/hfs/README.md

 1. Install Typescript: launch `npm -g i typescript`
 3. Launch `npm run build-all` in the root

-You'll find the output in `dist` folder.

-Now you can run it with `node dist`.

 # Plug-ins

 We are slowly introducing a plug-ins system.